 - This is a Cosmere guide.
 You won’t find non-Cosmere works like Skyward or Alcatraz & The Evil Librarians here.

-- The two Wild Card picks at the end of this post can go anywhere in your reading order (with one caveat).
+- The two Wild Card picks can go anywhere in your reading order (with one caveat).

 - We’ve avoided spoilers, but if you want to go in as blind as a bat, just read the headers!